Sharul-repo/Pdf-RAG-Langgraph-Chromadb/README.md

-# 📄 PDF Q&A Agent with LangGraph, Chroma & Streamlit
+# 📄 PDF Agent with LangGraph, Chroma & Streamlit

 This project is an **AI-powered assistant** that allows you to upload PDFs, extract their contents, and interact with them using natural language.
 You can ask **questions** about the document, get **context-aware answers**, and even **summarize content** — all from a simple Streamlit UI.